fmalina/revisions-blocl/activism/whyourstatusquofailed.md

 \*\*\*

 The status quo has two solutions for every problem: the market and the state.
-Whatever the market can’t fix, the  state can fix.
+Whatever the market can't fix, the  state can fix.
 These are the only recognized systems and the only recognized solutions.

 Attempting to solve every problem with the market and the state destroys the planet and the economy.

-Since the status quo doesn’t measure life-cycle costs, the future value of what’s been destroyed to reap short-term  profits, well-being or sustainability, the result is a destructive tyranny of maximizing profit today.
+Since the status quo doesn't measure life-cycle costs, the future value of what’s been destroyed to reap short-term  profits, well-being or sustainability, the result is a destructive tyranny of maximizing profit today.